ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 A principal interested to participate in group communication as well as already participating as a group member is interchangeably denoted as "Client" or "node".

-Furthermore, this document uses "names" or "identifiers" for groups and nodes.
-Their different meanings are summarized below.

 * Group: a set of nodes that share common keying material and security parameters used to protect their communications with one another.
 That is, the term refers to a "security group".

    This is not to be confused with an "application group", which has relevance at the application level and whose members share a common pool of resources or content.
 Examples of application groups are the set of all nodes deployed in a same physical room, or the set of nodes registered to a pub-sub topic.